 It sounds like an obviously bad idea when talking about bridges, but for some reason we don’t give it a second thought in the software world.
 We have a chronic lack of respect for those who came before us.
 We’re constantly rewriting code THAT IS WORKING for no better reason than we don’t like the design.

 I can look back at my career and see multiple instances where I’ve been the chief refactor offender, rewriting code that was working, even entire application architectures because I thought they were written poorly.
 It’s easy to do.
 There’s no shortage of legitimately bad code or developers who rush to implement the latest tools and ideas without really understanding what they’re doing.

 These days I’m a little older and a little wiser.
 I try to keep 2 important principles in mind

-1. Software is not an end to itself.
+1. Software is not an end unto itself.

 Our end customers don’t really care if our services are perfectly RESTful, or if we’ve properly implemented dependency injection throughout our app.
 They care if it works.